What should you look out for at the Eurovision 2019 final, when should you go to the toilet, and which country has the best lyrics? Scott Bryan investigates…

 PUT YOUR SUBTITLES ON ALERT!

-Getting through to the final for San Marino is quite an achievement when you take into consideration that San Marino is a country with the population smaller than the city of Salisbury.
+Getting through to the final is quite an achievement when you take into consideration that San Marino is a country with the population smaller than the city of Salisbury.
 Oh and when you consider that this song is well… well, it’s not very good, is it.
-When it was announced by the show hosts during the semi-finals on Tuesday that they had qualified to the final of the competition, BBC Four itself fell over and didn’t come back on again for about five minutes.
+When it was announced by the show hosts during the semi-finals on Tuesday that they had qualified for the final, BBC4 itself fell over and didn’t come back on again for about five minutes.
 Coincidence?
 I think not.

 Entry: Sebi by Zala Kralj & Gašper Šantl